 Where employed solely by the builder, the classification society will not ordinarily be found to owe a contractual duty of care to the buyer to ensure that its surveyors identify defects in the vessel.
 Whether a classification society can be held liable in tort for negligence is controversial, and although theoretically possible if the claimant can make out the constituent elements of the tort, the English courts have shown a marked reluctance to hold classification societies liable.
-In the most recent English judgment on the matter, Marc Rich & Co AG and Others v Bishop Rock Marine Co and Others (The 'Nicholas H') (1995), the House of Lords again refused to impose tortious liability on a classification society, Lord Steyn stressing that classification societies act for the common good in setting maritime safety standards.
+In Marc Rich & Co AG v Bishop Rock Marine Co (The Nicholas H) (1995), the House of Lords refused to impose tortious liability on a classification society, Lord Steyn stressing that classification societies act for the common good in setting maritime safety standards.
+Where, however, the vessel is being constructed outside England and Wales, the applicable law and jurisdiction that will apply to a claim against a classification society in tort is unlikely to be determined by the English courts under English law, even though the shipbuilding contract may be governed by English law and subject to the jurisdiction of the English courts or London arbitration.
+It may be possible to bring a claim where the tort has been committed abroad within the jurisdiction of the English court if the parent company of the classification society is domiciled in England and Wales and is found to have, for example, controlled the operations that gave rise to the claim; however, this has only been considered in respect of health and safety and environmental claims (Lungowe v Vedanta Resources and KCM (2017), Okpadi and others v Royal Dutch Shell plc and another (2018) and AAA v Unilever plc (2018)).